NabinGiri/nabingiri.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD student in computer science at <a href="https://missouri.edu" target="_blank">Mizzou</a>, passionate about machine learning and software engineering.
-My research interests span geometric deep learning, computer vision, natural language processing, and computational biology.
-Lately, I've been focusing on designing, developing, and using state-of-the-art deep learning methods for structural biology research.
-Feel free to reach out if you'd like to discuss machine learning, software engineering, computational biology, or anything in general!
+I am a PhD student in Computer Science with a minor in Statistics at the <a href="https://missouri.edu/" target="_blank"> University of Missouri </a>, specializing in deep learning and bioinformatics.
+As a graduate researcher in the Bioinformatics and Machine Learning Lab, I develop innovative solutions at the intersection of statistics, deep learning, and structural biology.

+Feel free to reach out if you'd like to discuss any of these topics or simply connect—I'm always open to engaging conversations and collaborations!

 ## Recent Achievements